mattleaverton/mattleaverton.github.io/README.md

 - add privacy note to about page (analytics with goatcounter, no ads, zero affiliate links - i have a job)
 - series / grouped articles
 - could not set rss up at mattleaverton.com; needed the www
+- have a way to attach articles to projects as some level of project log to show progress through time (like hackaday projects?)
+    - make the project pages as assemblies of the articles under a header
+    - can provide top level details and overviews of articles
+- local web site editor: launch web page with article text and metadata fields for GUI editing

 ## Acknowledgements